Luis Octavio

 Brand & copy errors

-Previously 1–3 spelling or tone errors per month reached final delivery
+Previously 1–3 spelling or tone human errors per month reached final delivery

-We went from managing creative requests by email to running a system that other Actinver teams independently decided to copy.
+My team went from managing creative requests by email to running a system that anyone at Actinver can use.

 Before